hooklift/xhyve/README.md

 # NNN
 Generate ACI, OCI or Docker images without depending on centralized registries.
-Pull base images securely from any URL and build your own images.
+Pull a base rootfs securely from any URL and build your own images.

 ### Features